-PLAY: begins or resumes slide show playback PAUSE: pauses or resumes playback while in the automatic advance mode.

-FF: skips to the next slide.
-REW: returns to the previous slide.
+PLAY: PAUSE: begins or resumes slide show playback pauses or resumes playback while in the automatic advance mode.
+FF: skips to the last slide on the page.
+REW: returns to the first slide on the page.
 FORMAT: single press rotates the slide 90°.
-Multiple

-presses continue to rotate the slide.

-STOP: Stop slide show, return to memory card
+Multiple presses continue to rotate the slide.
+STOP: Stop slide show, return to memory card screen.

-screen.